Riful13/notes/OverTheWire/Bandit/OTW Bandit.md

 > - owned by group bandit6
 > - 33 bytes in size

 Following the structure from before and using `find / -type f -size 33c -user bandit7 -group bandit6` seems useful and simple enough, but there's a lot of error bloat in the output.
-We need to add `2>/dev/null`.
+So to get rid of that we can add `2>/dev/null`.

 `find / -type f -size 33c -user bandit7 -group bandit6 2>/dev/null`
 ![](_attachments/Pasted%20image%2020240406172849.png)